Welcome to the 23rd

 Association 4th (2010) Convention Opening Ceremony -

-World Yee Family Association's 4th AGM, the election
+Family Association's 4th AGM, the election of the

-of the 5th World Yee Office Bearers and the selection
+5th World Yee Office Bearers and the selection of

-The World Yee Family Association was held at the
+World Yee Family Association was held at the Empurau

-Council taking the Oath of Office.
-Exchange of
+taking the Oath of Office.
+Exchange of Souvenirs

-Convention, the renewed kinship, the meeting of new
+the renewed kinship, the meeting of new friends, the

-entertainment provided by our host will always remind
+provided by our host will always remind us of the

-hearts.
-Without question, within this two day setting,
+Without question, within this two day setting, in a

 atmosphere was in our favor for a wonderful time!

-Kenny Yee of Southern California, Pauline Tom of
+of Southern California, Pauline Tom of Vancouver and

-Convention Committee, Mr. Kai Yon Yee, for providing
+Committee, Mr. Kai Yon Yee, for providing us with

 successfully in Kaiping on March 28, 2010.
 The Yees